Natalie Wood: Early life

-Wood was born Natalie Zacharenko (Note: Though Natalia Nikolaevna Zakharenko has been cited as Wood's real name, her birth certificate recorded it as, simply, Natalie Zacharenko (spelled with a "c", not a "k"), as did her birth announcement in the San Francisco Examiner.) in San Francisco on July 20, 1938, to Maria Zoudilova (transliterated to Zoodiloff in birth record; 1908–1998) (Note: Wood's mother was born on January 26, 1908, according to the earliest available records.
-Sometime in the mid-1930s, she shaved four years off her age—giving her birthdate as February 8, 1912, perhaps because her fiancé was younger—and maintained this lie for the rest of her life.) and second husband Nicholas Zacharenko (1912–1980).
-She was of Russian and Ukrainian descent and raised in the Russian Orthodox religion.
-Her mother, who also used the names Mary, Marie, and Musia, was from Barnaul.
+Wood was born Natalie Zacharenko (Note: Though Natalia Nikolaevna Zakharenko has been cited as Wood's real name, her birth certificate recorded it as, simply, Natalie Zacharenko (spelled with a "c", not a "k"), as did her birth announcement in the San Francisco Examiner.) in San Francisco on July 20, 1938, to Maria Zoudilova (sometimes transliterated Zoodiloff) (Note: Wood's mother was born on January 26, 1908, according to the earliest available records.
+Sometime in the mid-1930s, she shaved four years off her age—giving her birthdate as February 8, 1912, perhaps because her fiancé was younger—and maintained this lie for the rest of her life.) and second husband Nicholas Zacharenko.
+She was of Russian descent, and raised in the Russian Orthodox religion.
+Her mother, who also used the names Mary, Marie, and Musia, was from Barnaul, Russia.

 Wood's maternal grandfather owned soap and candle factories, and an estate outside Barnaul.
 With the start of the Russian Civil War, his family fled Russia for China, settling as refugees in Harbin.
-Her mother was previously married to Armenian mechanic Alexander Tatuloff from 1925 to 1936.
+Her mother was previously married to the Armenian mechanic Alexander Tatuloff from 1925 to 1936.
 They had a daughter named Olga (1928–2015) and moved to America by ship in 1930, before divorcing six years later.

-Wood's father was a carpenter from Ussuriysk.
+Wood's father was a carpenter from Ussuriysk, Russia.
 Her paternal grandfather, a Primorsky Konditer chocolate factory employee who joined the anti-Bolshevik civilian forces during the war, was killed in a street fight between the Red Army and White Russian soldiers in Vladivostok.
 After that, his widow and three sons fled to Shanghai, relocating to Vancouver at the time of Wood's paternal grandmother's remarriage in 1927.
 By 1933, they moved to the United States.
 Nicholas met Wood's mother, four years his senior, while she was still married to Tatuloff.
 They were married in February 1938, five months before Wood was born.

 A year after Natalie's birth, her father changed the family's surname to Gurdin.
 In 1942, they bought a home in Santa Rosa, California, where Wood was noticed by members of a crew during a film shoot downtown.
 After she started acting as a child, RKO executives David Lewis and William Goetz changed her surname to "Wood" to make it more appealing to English-speaking audiences and as a tribute to filmmaker Sam Wood.
-Her only full sibling, sister Svetlana, was born in Santa Monica in 1946 and later became an actress under the name Lana Wood.
+Her only full sibling, sister Svetlana, was born in Santa Monica in 1946, and later became an actress under the name Lana Wood.